coreinfrastructure/best-practices-badge/doc/security.md

   We must not reveal any plaintext passwords used to authenticate users.
   This is primarily handled by only centrally storing passwords once they are processed by bcrypt.
-  Passwords may be stored in encrypted user cookies, but those passwords must not be retained.
+  Passwords may also be stored in encrypted user cookies, but the decrypted passwords are not stored on the server's database, and users can choose whether or not to store passwords in encrypted cookies (using the "remember me" box implemented in commit e79decec67).
   There's no need to worry about covert channels.
   We do not intend to reveal user passwords to the public, but even those are not especially sensitive.
 - Integrity: